-Rural and Urban Scholars in Community Health (RUSCH) is a pre-med pipeline program that has been developed by the University of Wisconsin School of Medicine and Public Health in partnership with two UW System universities - the University of Wisconsin-Milwaukee and the University of Wisconsin-Platteville.
+Rural and Urban Scholars in Community Health (RUSCH) is a pre-med pipeline program that has been developed by the University of Wisconsin School of Medicine and Public Health in partnership with three UW System universities - the University of Wisconsin-Milwaukee, the University of Wisconsin-Platteville and the University of Wisconsin-Parkside.

 Rural and Urban Scholars in Community Health, established in 2009, will further develop a pool of applicants for these two medical school tracks.

 The aim of RUSCH is to select and nurture students who come from diverse backgrounds and show an interest in practicing medicine in rural and urban underserved areas of the state.
 Applicants must be Wisconsin residents.